Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 npm install --global http-server
 ```

-Once the [Http-server](https://www.npmjs.com/package/http-server) package is installed, `cd` to the project directory in your terminal and execute:
+Once the [Http-server](https://www.npmjs.com/package/http-server) package is installed, `cd` to the project directory in your terminal and execute (the dot represents the current directory):

 ```sh
 http-server .